 Although no experience is necessary to enjoy a peaceful day of kayaking, Nature Adventures Outfitters offers a full curriculum of kayak instruction for those who are interested in paddling in more challenging conditions.
 From beginning instruction for first-time paddlers to more advanced rescues, surfing, rolling and rough water, everything you need to know about kayaking around Charleston SC, or anywhere else is available through our courses and workshops.

 All of our instructors are certified by the American Canoe Association

 ACA Course Offerings

-coastal and River ACA Certified Kayaking workshops, courses and focus clinics offered throughout the year.
+ACA Certified Kayaking & Paddleboard workshops, courses and focus clinics are offered throughout the year.
 Call or email us for a scheduled list.
-Classes taught by experienced and certified ACA kayak Instructors.
+Classes taught by experienced and certified ACA Instructors.

-Course price $95 - 7 to 8 hours of Instruction.
+Full Day Course price $95 - 6 to 8 hours of Instruction (minimum of two people)